Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/set-up-bigquery-oauth.md

 Now that you have an OAuth app set up in BigQuery, you'll need to add the client ID and secret to <Constant name="cloud" />.
 To do so:
  - Navigate back to the connection details page, as described in [Locate the redirect URI value](#locate-the-redirect-uri-value)
  - Add the client ID and secret from the BigQuery OAuth app under the **OAuth 2.0 Settings** section
+ - Enter in the BigQuery token uri which is by default `https://oauth2.googleapis.com/token`

 ### Authenticating to BigQuery
 Once the BigQuery OAuth app is set up for a <Constant name="cloud" /> project, each <Constant name="cloud" /> user will need to authenticate with BigQuery in order to use the <Constant name="cloud_ide" />.
 To do so: